murpholinox/murpholinox.github.io/_posts/2021-03-01-rootpasswd.md

 lolo
 ```

-This how-to was from this nice [video](https://www.youtube.com/watch?v=PO0aQL3Jhnw).
+This how-to was taken from this nice [video](https://www.youtube.com/watch?v=PO0aQL3Jhnw).